 How to size your Rx Jump Rope

-STEP 1: TAKE THE RX JUMP ROPE QUIZ
+STEP 1 of 3: TAKE THE RX JUMP ROPE QUIZ

-Take the Rx Jump Rope Quiz (below) to choose your ideal Rx Jump Rope.
-If you know which Rx Jump Rope is right for you, review the step by step guide for selecting the correct cable length and weight.
+Take the Rx Jump Rope Quiz (below) to find out which Rx Jump Rope is right for you.
+If you know which Rx Jump Rope you want, jump to Step 2 to select the correct length and weight cable.
 If you are on the cusp of two cable weights, we recommend selecting the lighter cable.
-If you are between sizes, we recommend choosing the shorter cable.
-Long term, every athlete should aim to shorten their cable where technique allows.
-Please refer to the Sizing Principles, Technique Notes and Diagram below as well as our Educational Videos page if you have more questions on rope sizing.
+If you are between cable lengths, we recommend choosing the shorter cable.
+If your current cable length is shorter than the size chart, go with the shorter length.
+Refer to the Sizing Principles, Technique Notes and Diagram below as well as our Educational Videos page if you have more questions on rope sizing.

 120 to 125cm / 3’11” to 4’1” | 7'0"